CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 ### Logging

 We are using `java.util.logging` package for logging.
-The `LogsCenter` class is used to manage the logging levels and destinations.
+The `LogsCenter` class is used to manage the logging levels and destinations through the following:

 * The logging level can be controlled using the `logLevel` setting in the configuration file (See [Configuration](#configuration).)